JustNobody0204/Submission-AAAI2023/README.md

             --config.model.model_name=WideResNet_28_10 --config.use_hybrid_training=True
             --config.hybrid_config.p=0.6 --config.schedule_function_type=constant ......
 ***
 Please see the paper for more details of training and config file for more flags.
-If encountering any problems, contact us!
+If encountering any problem, contact us!